China has started erecting temporary housing units after an earthquake destroyed 14,000 homes

 An assessment of the houses in a village visited by The AP on Wednesday found that 90% weren’t safe to live in, experts told CCTV in an online report.
 Some of the homes in Yangwa village appear OK, but they have structural damage that make them unsafe, the experts said.
 For those that can be repaired, the work may have to wait until next year, because the soil is frozen.

-The death toll included 113 people in Gansu and another 22 people in neighboring Qinghai province.
+The death toll included 113 people in Gansu and another 31 people in neighboring Qinghai.
 Nearly 1,000 were reported injured.
 The magnitude 6.2 quake struck in a mountainous region on the Gansu side of the boundary between the two provinces and about 1,300 kilometers (800 miles) southwest of Beijing, the Chinese capital.

 Funerals have been held for the dead, some following the Muslim traditions of much of the population in the affected area.

-The mud rose as high as 3 meters (10 feet) in two villages in Qinghai province, leaving only the rooftops of some buildings showing.
+The mud rose as high as 3 meters (10 feet) in the two villages in Qinghai province, leaving only the rooftops of some buildings showing.
+Search teams used excavators to dig through the thick sea of mud that covered roads, encased buildings and blocked entry points.

 Experts quoted by CGTN, the Chinese state broadcaster’s international arm, said the earthquake liquefied underground sediment in the area, where the water table is relatively high.
 At some point, the muddy sediment burst through the surface and flowed down a usually dry ditch into the villages.

-Note: This story corrects the updated death toll to 144, not 146.